 Although things are changing, stereotypically Grooms aren’t all that eager to share their emotions fully in public- or indeed in front of peers, workmates and extended family.
 Yet quite often brides expect (or want) an emotional reaction.
-That’s far more likely to happen privately, when they can truly respond in a way they see fit, without the pressure of peering eyes.
+Again, we blame pinterest for that one!
+An emotional response is far more likely to happen privately, when they can truly respond in a way they see fit, without the pressure of peering eyes.

 Arranging a first look means that you’ll have privacy to be together alone, with a photographer at a suitable distance.
 When you see each other for the first time, not only will your reaction and subsequent meeting be documented, but that reaction will be a true and uninhibited one.
 And trust us, it makes all the difference.

 Check out these first looks courtesy of Buzzfeed: FIRST LOOKS HERE

 I understand that some feel iffy about breaking with tradition, but put the hat of logic on for a second.
 Have you also followed tradition in every other area?
 Are you wearing white…should you be?
 Do you have old, new, borrowed and blue?
 Will you be keeping the top tier of your wedding cake and saving it for the birth of your first child?
 Are you being given away and promising to honour your partner with your body?
 The list goes on and on.
 Tradition can be cool, but making your own is cooler.

 And as for the bad luck thing- In many other cultures it’s actually traditional to see your partner before you marry.
 The rest of the world seem to be doing ok on the bad luck front!